sikabtv/web357-candidate-test/README.md

 - Go to your Joomla!
 Backend in `System -> Extensions -> Upload Package File`
 - Upload `web357-candidate-test.zip`
 - Enjoy the component in `Components -> Web357 Test -> Recipes`
+- Configure the module in `Modules -> Web357 Random Recipe Module`

 ## Changelog